YusufDogan2/YusufDogan2/README.md

 ### <div align="center">I'm Yusuf Dogan, a full-time Frontend developer 👨‍💻 with some Backend knowledge 🔙</div>

-- 🔭 I’m currently in education at SuperCode
+- 🔭 I’m a graduate of a full stack retraining course

-- 🌱 I'm in the process of taking my skills React to a new level
+- 🌱 I'm in the process of taking my skills React to a new level and learning Vue.js

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: In a relationship with Google!
+- ⚡ Fun fact: In a relationship with Google especially Stackoverflow

 <br/>